 Entry to Eritrea

-All land borders are closed and are not expected to re-open in the near future.
-International flights have resumed.
+Eritrea’s land borders with Djibouti and Ethiopia are closed and are not expected to re-open in the near future.
+Eritrea’s land border with Sudan is operational in response to the conflict in Sudan.
 See International Travel.

 Check your passport and travel documents before you travel